Read variables from environment or files into dataclasses

 Override file locations

-The default location can be changed by passing a different location to the read()
+The default location can be changed by passing a different location to the read() method.

 import envee